Descent of Inanna into the Underworld: Rites, prayers, and festivals

-The descent of Inanna through the centuries
+Descent of Inanna through the centuries

 Ishtar of Arbela and the Gnostics

 In the words of the esteemed researcher Simo Parpola, the myth of Descent of Ishtar into the Underworld serves as the inspiration for the initiatory rites of the priests of the Ishtar sanctuary in Arbela, Assyria.
 During these rites, the endless worship of the goddess facilitates the attainment of a mystical union with the god Assur.
 According to the historian, a similar phenomenon occurs in the Gnostic myth of the Fall of Sophia and the theme of purification present in The Exegesis of the Soul, another Gnostic text composed between 120 and 135 AD.

 Nevertheless, this interpretation is vigorously challenged within the historical community.
 For Jerrold Cooper, while certain patterns specific to the ancient Near East may persist in Hellenistic Greece, allowing for a similarity between Descent of Inanna into the Underworld and Gnostic myths, no written document or tangible evidence allows us to trace the origins of these texts back to Assyrian or Mesopotamian civilization.

-The lamentations for Tammuz
+Lamentations for Tammuz

 Towards the end of the 1st millennium BC, Tammuz underwent a process of partial assimilation with Osiris, resulting in the emergence of Adon, which translates to "our lord" or "our master."
 Subsequently, his disappearance was commemorated annually in Cyprus, Jerusalem, Byblos, and subsequently in Rome and Greece (during a festival called "Deikrerion", a name derived from "Taklimtu") under the name of Adonis or even in Phrygia under the name of Attis.
 The theme of the disappearance and rebirth of vegetation alongside the descent and ascent of a divine figure is also found in several of these myths, particularly in the Greek myth of Persephone, daughter of Demeter.
 These numerous similarities between these myths and the Dumuzi cycle lead historians to conclude that Dumuzi is the prototype of the dying god.

 Evidence of Tammuz worship emerges at the outset of the 10th century AD.
 The deity is referenced in the introductory section of the Nabataean Agriculture text.
 The book, which was written or translated into Arabic by the Aramaic writer Ibn Wahshiyya, makes mention of lamentation rites addressed to Tammuz.
 These rites are conducted during the month of Tammuz, predominantly by Sabaean women in the vicinity of Baghdad and in the city of Harran.
 In addition to the association with the theme of death, the original significance of these rituals appears to have been entirely obfuscated.
 Tammuz is depicted as a poor man who is killed on multiple occasions in a gruesome manner and mourned for generations.
 It is similarly conceivable that, as a consequence of either forced or voluntary conversion of the Sabaeans to Christianity or of their coexistence with Christians in Harran, the lamentations for Tammuz underwent a gradual transformation into lamentations for the martyrdom of Saint George.